PJIP-the-Journal-Insight-Project/journal_search_tool/README.md

 A simple client-side journal search tool that allows users to search for journals by name, and will display the journal, subject, and subcategory.

 ### Features
-- Real-time search with a debounce mechanism to optimize performance
+- Real-time search with a debounce mechanism to optimise performance
-- Sorting algorithm that prioritizes exact matches, whole-word matches, and alphabetical order
+- Sorting algorithm that prioritises exact matches, whole-word matches, and alphabetical order
 - Loading spinner for better user experience
 - Message handling for empty or excessive search results